ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 generations were no longer necessary: one allocation represented the current arena, and one release could free it.

 This reduced peak RSS from about 1.04 GiB to **492.2 MiB**.
+It was not free: a matched Rust-to-Rust gate run put the change at **−2.14%** parse throughput, attributed to resolving movable array offsets on hot reduce paths—memory bought with a little speed, knowingly.
 The retired chain was gone, so it could no longer explain the remaining half gigabyte.
-Something inside a single parse was advancing the live arena far beyond the 150 MiB gate.
+Something inside a single parse was advancing the live arena far beyond the **150 MiB gate**—the project's memory budget for this one-worker stress-corpus run, the line peak RSS had to stay under for the memory design to count as acceptable.
+The ceiling was pre-registered before the experiment ran: generous but finite headroom over the roughly 79 MiB the C-backed build reported on the same corpus.
 Dead subtree nodes looked like the obvious suspect.
 The next allocation profile showed that they were not.